Can Transverse Mass Scaling Shed Light on the Event-Activity Dependence of $\Upsilon$ Mesons Production at LHC?: Fits

-Based on these observations, the values of $n$ for \uds and ground-state \qum mesons (excluding \equm) measured at midrapidity are fit.
+Based on these observations, the values of $n$ for \uds and ground-state \qum mesons measured at midrapidity are fit.
 The selected data sets are indicated with circles around their markers in Figure~\ref{fig:individual_fits}.
-There are 12, 5 and 3 data samples at $\sqs=7$, 8, and 13~TeV respectively.
-The $\sqs=7$ TeV values are fit to a linear function which is found to be consistent with a constant.
+There are 12, 5, and 3 data samples at $\sqs=7$, 8, and 13~TeV, respectively.
+The $\sqs=7$ TeV values are fit to a linear function which becomes a constant for a chosen value of parameter $T$.
 Due to the low number of selected data sets at higher energies, the 8 and 13 TeV data are fit to a constant.
 The values of $n\left(\sqs=7,8,13\mathrm{[TeV]} \right) = \left(6.65, 6.34, 5.44\right)$, and are used in the analysis described below.
-These values are shown in Figure~\ref{fig:individual_fits} with lines.
+These values are shown in Figure~\ref{fig:individual_fits} by horizontal lines.
 The quality of the fits and statistical uncertainties associated with the parameters are investigated in detail in a number of similar studies (e.g.~\cite{Grigoryan:2017gcg,Biro:2017eip}).
-In this analysis the robustness of the common fits are checked by changing $T$ by $\pm50$ MeV, which shifts the points by approximately a unit, but does not change the discussion or conclusions below.
+In this analysis, the robustness of the common fits are checked by changing $T$ by $\pm50$ MeV, which shifts the points by approximately a unit but does not change the discussion or conclusions below.